-For whichever of the above devices, the best way to go about creating a poll is to use the web browser.
+For whichever of the above devices, the best way to create a poll is to use the web browser.

 Open a browser and go to the main page on Zoom.
 Once there, sign in using your credentials and select your profile picture in the upper-right corner of the screen.
-You’ll be taken to your profile page.
+You’ll now see your profile page.

-In the navigation many to the left, select Account Management.
+- Open Zoom and click on the navigation menu to the left.
+Then, select Account Management.